aspiers/mysqldiff/CONTRIBUTING.md

 If fixing a bug, please add a regression test.

+# Using Dist::Zilla

+This module uses Dist::Zilla to manage releases.
+Please see ./dist.ini;

+To roll a build;

+1. Bump version number in dist.ini
+2. Bump $VERSION in all .pm files
+3. Run "dzil clean && dzil test && dzil build"
+4. To push a release to CPAN, "dzil release" (but please ask a committer first.

 # Questions

 When in doubt, issue a pull request.
 Feel free to email B. Estrade <estrabd@gmail.com>.